Fodor's Expert Review The Pitons

-Rising precipitously from the cobalt-blue Caribbean just south of Soufrière Bay, these two unusual mountains—named a UNESCO World Heritage Site in 2004—have become the symbol of St. Lucia.
+Rising precipitously from the cobalt-blue Caribbean just south of Soufrière Bay, these two unusual mountains—named a UNESCO World Heritage Site in 2004—have become the iconic symbol of Saint Lucia.
 Covered with thick tropical vegetation, the massive outcroppings were formed by a volcanic eruption 30 to 40 million years ago.
-They are not identical twins, since 2,619-foot Petit Piton is taller than 2,461-foot Gros Piton (Gros Piton is broader).
+They are not identical twins, since 2,619-foot Gros Piton is taller and 2,461-foot Petit Piton is broader.
 It's possible to climb the Pitons, but it's a strenuous trek.
 Gros Piton is the easier climb and takes about four hours round-trip.
-Either climb requires permission and a guide ($30); register at the base of Gros Piton.
+Either climb requires permission and a guide; register at the base of Gros Piton.